What is Rewilding?

 Rewilding, or re-wilding, activities are conservation efforts aimed at restoring and protecting natural processes and wilderness areas.
 This may include providing connectivity between such areas and protecting or reintroducing apex predators and keystone species.

-Conservation work by Elephanatics’ Dr. Rene Beyers, Director, African Elephant Specialist:
+Read more below on conservation work done by Elephanatics’ Dr. Rene Beyers, Director, African Elephant Specialist:

 Abstract from Guiding Principles for Rewilding: